 As the Consolidated Municipal Service Manager, the City of Windsor supports professional learning and development opportunities for Early Learning Professionals working with children 0-12 years of age in Windsor-Essex.
 A Professional Development (PD) Network has been established with representatives from St. Clair College, school boards, child care centres and EarlyON Child and Family Centres.

-The PD Network provides input and advice on the professional learning and development needs of the community.
+The PD Network provides input and advice on the professional learning needs of the community.

-Professional development events are for all early learning professionals in Windsor-Essex working in child care, EarlyON Child and Family Centres, authorized recreational and skill building programs and elementary schools.
+Professional learning events are for all early learning professionals in Windsor-Essex working in child care, EarlyON Child and Family Centres, authorized recreational and skill building programs and elementary schools.

-For a complete list of upcoming early learning professional development opportunities and to view all training events/notifications, please visit Professional Development.
+Please click the link below to register for Professional Learning Training: For a complete list of upcoming early learning professional learning opportunities and to view all training events/notifications, please visit Professional Development.

 Note: Cell phone usage during professional development events is discouraged.
 Please turn off your cell phone or place on vibrate.